vlandlive/scene-based-generative-agent/README.md

 ## Quick Start

 First, you need to configure your own `OPENAI_API_KEY`.
-You can get You can get it from [OpenAI API Key](https://platform.openai.com/account/api-keys).
+You can get it from [OpenAI API Key](https://platform.openai.com/account/api-keys).
 It is recommended that you use a paid account, otherwise you will receive frequency restrictions during use.
 For details, please refer to [OpenAI rate limits](https://platform.openai.com/docs/guides/rate-limits/overview)

 Set it in `agent/config.py`.
 ```python